 History buffs and outdoor enthusiasts alike will love this unique voyage on a luxurious, state-of-the-art catamaran.
 Enjoy snorkeling (equipment provided) in the crystal blue waters and take in the military fort, national park, campground, sandy beaches and coral reefs that make this area special.
 Another bonus, breakfast, and lunch are included!

 If you are looking for a day of more active water activities you have many great options to choose from.
 Key West offers a plethora of tours from a Sail, Snorkel & Kayak adventure to Shipwreck Snorkel & Wild Dolphin Encounter.

 Hands down the most spectacular way to experience Key West is from above.
 The standard helicopter adventure takes you over and around the entire island before landing you back at the airport.

 Flying away from Key West, over the massive reef that surrounds the island and out over a vast expanse of uninhabited islands was the highlight of our trip.
-Not only is it absolutely gorgeous but the amount of marine life you can see from the air will have you second guessing a swim later.
-The day of our flight we saw several sharks including a massive Bull Shark that was easily 12 feet in length.
+Not only is it absolutely gorgeous but the amount of marine life you can see from the air will have you second-guessing a swim later.
+On the day of our flight, we saw several sharks including a massive Bull Shark that was easily 12 feet in length.